paularamo/StressCam-PSA/codes/README.md

 XXXXXXXXXXXXX AKHIL XXXXXX General description of operation modes

 The camera has 4 operation modes start,setup,stop and shutdown.
-Each and every mode has its on schedule and used for differnt purposes.
+Each and every mode has its on schedule and used for different purposes.

 ![](https://lh3.googleusercontent.com/c-DIDslRGLf1w9noavTf1WWEy3sW4QI2ZKYUXA04UJIrBAuuwiwpIS7r3sFw22wi47Kri7KsWrWSWBxAARF2zQd0NYrtwhlgdgsMgUVVC-TmhLfmja1WC1ny3HAPeFdmp2Qozy37)